chardso/single-parent-family/README.md

 This is the family which comprises of apparent/caregiver and one more dependent children without the presence of the one who is sharing the responsibility of parenting.

 OR
-It can defined as a family with children under the age of 18yrs headed by apparent who is widowed or divorced and not remarried.
+It can be defined as a family with children under the age of 18yrs headed by apparent who is widowed or divorced and not remarried.